XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 [Available in Quests button>Career Quests tab.](https://gamepress.gg/girlsfrontline/new-career-quests-and-progression-full-list-quest-rewards)

 Remember to do them all in order as given by the Career Quest.

->I think I drove myself into a wall not doing things efficiently.
-Do I have to restart my account to progress better?

-Nah.
-You'll be just fine continuing.
-Just do things better from now on.

 >I can't hit the enemies in night missions.
 What do I do?